-This loss of coverage comes at a time when people need dental care the most.
+Many people have dental coverage as part of their employment.
+So, many seniors lose dental coverage.
+And, the timing is unfortunate.
 As people age, their teeth and gums are more susceptible to decay, inflammation, and disease.
 Poor dental health can affect conditions such as heart disease, diabetes, and other serious health issues.
 In addition, many older Americans take daily medications that cause dry mouth, which can lead to cavities.

-Only Half of All Older Americans Visit the Dentist
+Many Older Americans Do Not Visit the Dentist

 Some seniors purchase dental coverage through a Medicare Advantage managed care plan or a standard individual dental insurance plan, but that extra expense can sometimes be challenging for older adults with limited income.